 This advice comes straight from romance author Nora Roberts.
 She postulates that we constantly juggle all the things we have to do—which she characterizes as balls, which of course are going to get dropped.
 Dropping the ball is life, we’ve got to deal with that.
 But some are made of glass, and some are made of plastic.
 And there are some of each type in every aspect of our lives: work, family, friendships, side hustles, what have you.
 The idea is that dropping a glass ball is pretty disastrous—like missing a major deadline at work or your kid’s birthday.
 Things that will be very difficult, if not impossible, to fix if dropped.
 Meanwhile, some are plastic.
 They bounce.
 For example, making a home-cooked meal for dinner or answering a low-priority email today.
 The world is not going to fall apart if you only have the mental energy to order a pizza tonight or if that email waits until tomorrow morning.
 The key lies in identifying your glass and plastic balls and juggling what you can, but being okay with dropping some too.

-I can’t think of anything that’s easy right now.
+I can’t think of anything that’s easy since the pandemic.
 As a person whose job it is to provide others with career advice, I’ll confide that I’m barely getting my laundry done.
-And things are probably going to get worse before they get better—while vaccines are on the way, with a third one being approved just today, the CDC has also recommended that we don’t travel to see family this holiday season.
-Everyone is so fatigued on this virus, this whole year.
+And things are probably going to get worse before they get better as we watch the delta variant start to surge in certain areas of the country.
+Everyone is so fatigued.
 So do what you can when it comes to work and home, even if it’s not your best.
 And be proud of what you do.
 Trust me, it’s a lot healthier to be proud of the things you’ve accomplished, regardless of how small, than to be disappointed in yourself for what you didn’t manage today.

 Want to be found by top employers?
 Upload Your Resume